jjs564-gif/Interactive-Lab-Hub/Lab 1/README.md

 **Light-up sneakers are a unique combination of everyday wear and tech that creates a display for others' attention.
 Every step emits a hue from the heel of the shoe, changing in brightness or frequency based on the pressure and speed of walking.
 The core interaction of this device is generating light from stepping down.**

 **The main input of the light-up sneakers is the pressure of your foot when you step down.
 Since there are various iterations of the light-up shoe design, we focused on the masterwork developed in the 1990s by L.A.
-Lights, which turn on when the shoe hits the ground.
+Lights, which simply light up red when the shoe hits the ground.
 For the response, there are different results based on how hard and how fast you step.
 For example, a stomp would produce the brightest reaction while a soft step barely lights it.**

 **The user who wears the shoe and anyone in the vicinity of its display would be the viewers present.
 The piece creates a relationship where the user draws attention to their shoes and turns the process of walking into something theatrical.**